Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: B-DfF Network Architecture

-Given the EDoF stereo pair from the \emph{EDoFNet}, we set out to estimate depth from stereo using another network, termed \emph{StereoNet}.
+Given the EDoF stereo pair from the \emph{EDoF-Net}, we set out to estimate depth from stereo using another network, termed \emph{Stereo-Net}.
 For stereo matching, it is critical to consolidate both local and global cues to generate precise pixel-wise disparity.

-To this end, we propose \emph{StereoNet} by adopting the Hourglass network architecture~\cite{newell16}, as shown in Fig. \ref{fig:network_hourglass}.
+To this end, we propose \emph{Stereo-Net} by adopting the Hourglass network architecture~\cite{newell2016stacked}, as shown in Fig. \ref{fig:network_hourglass}.
 The advantage of this network is that it can attentively evaluate the coherence of features across scales by utilizing large amount of residual modules~\cite{he2016deep}.
-The network composes of downsampling part and upsampling part.
-The downsampling part consists of a series of max pooling interleaved with residual modules while the upsampling part is a mirrored architecture of the downsampling part, with max pooling replaced by deconvolution layer for upsampling.
-Between any pair of corresponding max pooling and upsampling, there is a connection layer comprising of a residual module.
-Elementwise addition follows to add processed lower-level features to higher-level features.
-In this way, the network learns a more holistic representation of input images.
+The network composes of a downsampling part, an upsampling part and connection layers comprising of residual modules.
+In this way, the network could both learn a holistic representation of input images and maintain fine structures.
 Prediction is generated at the end of the upsampling part.
 One round of downsampling and upsampling part can be viewed as one iteration of predicting, whereas additional rounds can be stacked to refine initial estimates.
-For \emph{StereoNet}, we use two rounds of downsampling and upsampling parts as they already give good performance, while further rounds improve marginally at the cost of more training time.
-Note that the weights are not shared in the two rounds.
+For \emph{Stereo-Net}, we use two rounds of downsampling and upsampling parts as they already give a good performance.

-Different from~\cite{newell16}, we do not downsample input images before the first downsampling part.
-This stems from the difference in problem settings: our solution aims for pixel-wise precision while~\cite{newell16} only requires structured understanding of images.
-Throughout the network, we use small convolution filters ($3\times3$ or $1\times1$).
 After each pair of downsampling and upsampling parts, supervision is applied using the same ground truth disparity map.
 The final output is of the same resolution as the input images.

-Finally, we construct \emph{BDfFNet} by concatenating the results from \emph{StereoNet}, \emph{FocusNet-v2} and \emph{EDoFNet}, and adding more convolutional layers.
+Finally, we construct \emph{BDfF-Net} by concatenating the results from \emph{Stereo-Net}, \emph{Focus-Net-Guided}, and adding 10 more convolutional layers.
 The convolutional layers serve to find the optimal combination from focus cue and disparity cue.